-CHECKLIST QUESTION Ref.
+CHECKLIST QUESTION R Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. project faces an investment barrier Ģ • Technological barrier: The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operation control (pressure, temperature, flow etc).
-This expertise is not readily available with the swine farm managers, thus require support of external technicians considering the different activity from swine growing.
+Final Concl. result with biodigester and electricity generator implementation justified mainly by the high investment of biodigester and electricity generator and low profit when use proper electricity or even null when only the capture and flaring activity is implemented.
+Hence, it is sufficiently demonstrated that the project faces an investment barrier. • Technological barrier : The implementation of biodigesters instead of open anaerobic lagoons requires special expertise with respect to design of facility, operation and maintenance of flare and operation control (pressure, temperature, flow etc).
+This expertise is not readily available with the swine farm managers, thus requiring support of external technicians, considering the different activity from swine growing.
 This argument is validated by DNV on the basis of experience in similar swine farms in Brazil. • Barrier Due to Prevailing Practice.
 The Brazilian environment legislation require swine farm activities to have proper treatment system for manure, without discharge it into water bodies.
-The common practice for treatment of effluent is the open lagoon (esterqueira) which could avoid the water pollution and also could produce fertilizer to be used on the crops.
-In Brazil, there are 700,000 swine farmers and only 2,000 with biodigester.
-The use of biodigester is not common due its high investment and the specific skill required as the anaerobic treatment system to produce gas involve the
+The common practice for treatment of effluent is the open lagoon (esterqueira) which